jojonas/jojonas.github.io/content/posts/arduino-ghidra-intro/index.md

 </language_definitions>
 ```

-Restart Ghidra and you should be able to improt files for the `atmega328` architecture configuration.
+Restart Ghidra and you should be able to import files for the `atmega328` architecture configuration.

 ## Analysis in Ghidra